tonioloewald/bindinator.js/README.md

 (`example`) is bound to the path via `b8r.register`.

 Note the use of an ES6-*like* interpolated string (it doesn't do `eval`, it just looks up paths).
-If a binding does not include `${...}` it is assumed to be a data-path.
+Usually bindings won't contain `${...}` and are treated as bare data-paths.
 You can try to change the binding to `data-bind="text=example.name"` or `data-bind="text=${example.name} says “hi”"`.

-You can update data using `b8r.set`, e.g.
+You can update data directly using `b8r.set`, e.g.

 ```
 b8r.set('example.name', 'Trump')